-The card above is Timegazer Magician.
+The card above is Abyss Actor - Curtain Raiser.

 Second thing you'll notice is probably the two crystals with numbers below them.
 These are called Pendulum Scales.
 These are used to determine the Level of the monsters you can Pendulum Summon.
 More later.

 Next, you'll probably see that instead of the one effect box, you now have two instead.
-The smaller one is the Pendulum Effect, and the bigger one is the Monster Effect.
+The smaller one is the Pendulum Effect, and the bigger one is the monster effect.

 There also exists Pendulum Monsters which are Normal Monsters instead of Effect Monsters, such as Dragon Horn Hunter.
 They may or may not have a Pendulum Effect, but as long as they're not in the Pendulum Zone, they're still Normal Monsters, meaning that any card that can affect a Normal Monster can also affect them.

 So, now you know the new things on these cards, but how do you use them?
-As I already said, they aren't like your normal monsters as they're also a Spell Card, but only at a very specific time, that being when they are placed in your Pendulum Zones.
+As I already said, they aren't like your normal monsters as they're also a Spell, but only at a very specific time, that being when they are placed in your Pendulum Zones.
 Below is an image showing the Pendulum Zones.

 While you have a Pendulum Monster in both Pendulum Zones you can then perform what is called a Pendulum Summon during your Main Phase 1 or 2.
-This can be done once per turn (including if you place new Pendulum Monsters in there), and Summons as many monsters you want as possible from your hand, or Pendulum Monsters from your Extra Deck (more about that later).
+This can be done once per turn (including if you place new Pendulum Monsters in there), and Summons as many monsters you want as possible from your hand, or face-up Pendulum Monsters from your Extra Deck (more about that later).

 You do this by finding the difference between the two Pendulum Scales (the numbers below the crystals).
-For example, you have a Pendulum Scale of 1 and one of 8, then you can Pendulum Summon as many Level 2-7 monsters from your hand or Pendulum Monsters from your Extra Deck as possibly, all at the same time.
+For example, you have a Pendulum Scale of 1 and one of 8, then you can Pendulum Summon as many Level 2-7 monsters from your hand or face-up Pendulum Monsters from your Extra Deck as possibly, all at the same time.
 For a visual representation, view the image below.